cbakalis/vmm_boards_firmware/README.md

 set argv [list <board>]
 ```

-Where the board can be one of the following: mmfe8_vmm3, mmfe8_vmm2, mdt_mu2e, mdt_446, gpvmm, mmfe1
+And because this is the VMM3 version of the firmware, the 'board' field of the above command can be one of the following: mmfe8_vmm3, mdt_mu2e, mdt_446, gpvmm, mmfe1

 ## Useful links